 -Career, some intrinsic and extrinsic motivation,

-This is especially relevant because the U.S. Military employs extrinsic motive appeals in marketing messages to recruit cadets, suggesting that military services provides “money for college,” “career training,” and enables members to “see the world.”
+The U.S. Military has employed extrinsic motive appeals in marketing messages to recruit cadets, suggesting that military services provides “money for college,” “career training,” and enables members to “see the world.”

 However, extrinsic motives tend to be associated with less career recognition and tenure than those who find meaning in the organization’s mission.